pepperkick/ChillyComp/README.md

 - [ ] Discord Logging

 ## Changelog
+- 4.0.7
+    - Fixed an issue where different amount of server slots would cause an error
+    - Added error messages for empty player list and menu commands
+- 4.0.6
+    - Fixed an crash where the plugin tries to check client 0's name and fails
+    - Fixed an crash where the plugin tries to check client's name which had special characters
+    - Added proper reset methods which caused the plugin to crash after fight
+    - Fixed typo in translation file
+    - Added ALLOWBOT define to allow bots to take part (for debugging and testing only)
 - 4.0.5
     - Fixed an issue where the plugin sets the match state as live when server starts
     - Fixed command block not being read fromm translation file